enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 * Your `MYSUBDOMAIN` was previously exported in module 1.
 -->

 Let's make sure your environment variable MYSUBDOMAIN is correctly set.
-Key in the same MYSUBDOMAIN as you did from module 1.
+Enter the same MYSUBDOMAIN as you did previously from module 1.

 ```
 export MYSUBDOMAIN=<enter a 8 char unique subdomain name, eg: team1234>